YMCA of Hong Kong: History

 YMCA of Hong Kong is different from Chinese YMCA of Hong Kong.
 They are two independent organisations in Hong Kong.
 Both of them can be traced back to the same YMCA founded by George Williams in England, but founded differently in Hong Kong and provide different directions of service.
 When YMCA of Hong Kong was established in the early 20th century, most of its members were foreign nationals.
 With its role set as an "International YMCA", it will further be distinguished with the Chinese YMCA of Hong Kong and the YWCA of Hong Kong due to different target groups of serving.

 Its founding director was Mr. Charles Montague Ede, and its general secretary was Mr. John Livingstone McPherson from 1905 to 1935.
 The recent general secretary is Mr. Peter Ho.

 Centres

 The Salisbury

 The Salisbury located in Tsim Sha Tsui was built in 1924 as a five-storey square building.
 It was rebuilt in July 1989 as a 16-storey building.
 Sports facilities include water sport facilities, indoor comprehensive sports hall (1 standard basketball court, 4 standard badminton courts and gymnastics facilities), 2 standard squash courts, dance studio, fitness centre, health centre and indoor rock climbing.
 Special sports include floor curling.
 The Salisbury hotel with 303 rooms and 62 suites is also among them.
 It has become one of the best hotels in Hong Kong with Harbor View Suite which is not so pricy and suit tourists with budget plans.
 The dining at the hotel is popular.
+Aside from the hotel rooms, The Salisbury also offers a swimming pool with swimming classes, multiple squash courts, and more for other activities sponsored by the YMCA.